google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

-article but don't want to memorize all the possible state and event transitions paths can use [PageLifecycle.js](https://github.com/GoogleChromeLabs/page-lifecycle) to easily observe lifecycle state changes consistently across all browsers.
+article but don't want to memorize all the possible state and event transitions paths can use [PageLifecycle.js](https://github.com/GoogleChromeLabs/page-lifecycle) to easily observe lifecycle state changes consistently in all browsers.

 {% include "web/_shared/rss-widget-updates.html" %}